dokawa/tsl-django-rest-backend/README.md

 The project is also hosted on [Heroku](https://tsl-react-frontend.herokuapp.com/)

-ATTENTION: the hosted version does not send e-mails due to restrictions on Gmail (it could be corrected with a production e-mail service) the local version send it as requested in the assignment
+ATTENTION: the hosted version does not send e-mails due to restrictions on Gmail, (it could be corrected with a production e-mail service) the local version send it as requested in the assignment

 ### Installing